 It can easily be assumed that we all experience these in the same way, but this exercise can highlight a range of differences amongst participants.

 This, in turn, helps us to understand what constitutes good listening and effective communication.

 The description of the main constituents of good listening is often restricted to 'eye contact', posture, nodding etc. however this exercise begins to identify that what is going on inside us while listening has an enormous impact on its effectiveness.

 This awareness moves our listening from a superficial level to one in which we become more aware of our own preconceptions and projections.
 These can create barriers to effective listening and only through becoming aware of them can we start to remove the barriers.

 Through this awareness we become more open to what someone is actually communicating to us instead of the information that has been through our own 'filters' to fit with our own world view that can often occur in listening.

-The exercise is also used in the training of Mediators to highlight the need for continuous self monitoring for assumptions they might make about disputants while hearing their account of their difficulty.
+This listening skills activity is also used in the training of Mediators to highlight the need for continuous self-monitoring for assumptions they might make about disputants while hearing their account of their difficulty.